Undergraduate Course Catalog 2015-2016

 Communication sciences and disorders majors may not use a course required of their major to fulfill both major and minor requirements.

-Students in the deaf and heard of hearing studies minor must earn a grade of C- or better in each course in order to receive credit for the course in the minor.
+Students in the deaf and hard of hearing studies minor must earn a grade of C- or better in each course in order to receive credit for the course in the minor.